securityfirst/tent-content/contents_en/travel/preparation/beginner/standard-operating-procedures.md

 [Title]: # (Standard Operating Procedures)
 [Order]: # (3)

-Standard operating procedures are step-by-step instructions for any scenario.
+### Standard operating procedures are step-by-step instructions for any scenario.
 Establish these before your trip and share them with your team.

-# 1. The plan

-## Itinerary
+## Set your itinerary
 *   Create a schedule of travel, meetings, and events.

 If required, inform authorities or embassies of your travel plans.